padajar/padajar.github.io/_pages/education.md

 <a name="as-clear-as-mud"></a>
 as clear as mud (presentation [here]({{ site.baseurl }}/assets/presentations/as-clear-as-mud.pdf)) : This is a presentation I first gave to Blueprint RAs during year 4 of grad school, with some of my thoughts on clean code, presenting data, and presentations in general.
-These are topics I generally have a lot of feelings about, and it felt nice to finally put them down all on one page so that hopefully others can implement it into their own work.
+I have a lot of feelings about, and it felt nice to finally put them down all on one page so that hopefully others can implement it into their own work.
 I suspect that this presentation will be a perpetual work-in-progress, but I’ll try to keep the latest version up at all times.

 an mdrd primer (blog post [here]({{ site.baseurl }}/2025/03/15/mdrd/)) : MDRD is probably the single paper that I know best.
 For both my own understanding, and helping the understanding of various people in the Blueprint ecosystem, I’ve put my own reading of MDRD1 into blog post format.
 It reads much like my “lecture style” — focusing on intuition and *why*s, building up to things as we go along, and hopefully doing so in an approachable way.